digital-science/dimcli/README.md

 ```

-#### Overriding credentials e.g. with Jupyter Notebooks
+#### Overriding credentials at runtime e.g. with Jupyter Notebooks

-If you are using dimcli within a jupyter notebook and you do not want (or can) set up credentials at the user level, you can simply but a `dsl.ini` file in the current working directory (eg where the notebooks are located).
+If you are using DimCli within a jupyter notebook and you do not want (or can) set up credentials at the user level, you can simply put a `dsl.ini` file in the current working directory (= where the notebook is located).

-These credentials will take precedence over any other file previously defined.
+The file should look like this:

 ```
 [instance.live]